microsoft/vscode/extensions/typescript-language-features/web/README.md

    - looks like `isWeb()` is a way to check for being on the web
 - [ ] create multiple watchers
    - on-demand instead of watching everything and checking on watch firing
+- [ ] Find out scheme the web actually uses instead of vscode-test-web (or switch over entirely to isWeb)
+- [ ] clear out TODOs

 ### Bugs

 - [ ] Response `seq` is always 0.
+- [ ] problems pane doesn't clear problems issued on tsconfig.
-- [ ] renaming a file throws a No Project error to the console.
+- [x] renaming a file throws a No Project error to the console.
-- [ ] gotodef in another file throws and the editor has a special UI for it.
+- [x] gotodef in another file throws and the editor has a special UI for it.
+  - definitionProviderBase.getSymbolLocations calls toOpenedFilePath which eventually calls the new / code
+  - then it calls client.execute which appears to actually request/response to the tsserver
+  - then the response body is mapped over location.file >> client.toResource >> fromTextSpan
+  - toResource has isWeb support, as well as (now unused) inMemoryResourcePrefix support
+  - so I can just redo whatever that did and it'll be fine

 ### Final